Hair Color Trends

 Like any kind of hair dye, thoughtful and careful treatment will ensure that your look remains as warm, rich and bright as it was on the day you got up from your colorist's chair.
 Invest in a system of color-safe, sulfate-free shampoo and conditioner to help prevent colors from fading too soon, and be sure to apply a deep conditioner and allow it several minutes to work its magic before rinsing out.
 The regular application of hair masks is another great way to add nutrition and hydration to your locks and keep them looking luscious.

 When it comes to hair color styles, the ideal we all aspire to is something that looks fantastic and fashionable yet is simultaneously forgiving: i.e., requiring very little maintenance on our part.
 Luckily for you, the color fashions of today all fit squarely in that category!
-Because the bronde, ombre, sombre and balayage trends all incorporate a natural blending of colors, it's no problem to let weeks and even months pass in between one application and the next.
-These four styles are all amazing ways to add dimension to your look and emphasize your natural beauty with elegantly incorporated color.
+Because the bronde, ombre, sombre and balayage hair trends all incorporate a natural blending of colors, it's no problem to let weeks and even months pass in between one application and the next.
+These four hair styles are all amazing ways to add dimension to your look and emphasize your natural beauty with elegantly incorporated color.

 As you may have guessed, the bronde look is a cross between brunette and blonde.
-A great option for natural brunettes looking to lighten up their look, this effect incorporates a broad gradient of warm honey and gold tones to create a very natural, sun-splashed effect.
+A great option for natural brunettes looking to lighten up their hair, this effect incorporates a broad gradient of warm honey and gold tones to create a very natural, sun-splashed effect.
 For those who are hesitant to try something bolder, this is a great way to add new radiance to your look while still maintaining a natural feel.

 Sometimes, you're looking to make a really dramatic statement with your hair, and if that's your goal, ombre is a fantastic option.
 The ombre style starts dark at the roots and boldly transitions into a lighter color along the shaft and towards the tips.
 This graphic look brings high fashion to your everyday look, no matter what you're wearing!
 Bonus points: it's super easy to maintain as your hair grows out.